nosami/vsonline/vs-online/how-to/vscode.md

 ## Create a cloud-hosted environment

-> [!NOTE]
-> Cloud-hosted environments are extremely configurable.
-See [configuring environments](../reference/configuring.md) for advanced information about how to configure your environments.
 >[!TIP]
-> If you've already got a configured environment or need specialized hardware Codespaces doesn't currently support, check out our [self-hosted guide](self-hosting-vscode.md).
+> If you've already got a configured environment or need specialized hardware Codespaces doesn't currently support, you can self-host Visual Studio Codespaces.
+For more information, see [Register a self-hosted Codespaces environment](self-hosting-vscode.md).

+Cloud-hosted environments are extremely configurable.
+For advanced information about how to configure your environments, see [configuring environments](../reference/configuring.md).

 To create a new cloud-hosted environment in Codespaces, you can either use the **Codespaces: Create New Environment** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), or by selecting the **Create New Environment** button on the **Codespaces** title bar in the **Remote Explorer** side bar.